 This one obviously doesn’t fit the “cheapest” theme here, but since banh mi sandwiches are a huge food trend in Europe and North America right now I thought I’d point out this very famous place called Tiệm Bánh Mi Phương that was partially put on the pop-culture map when Anthony Bourdain visited and drooled over the sandwich with his former boss.
 I had the privilege of being the first to show the “sandwich artist” the “No Reservations” segment on my iPhone, which is discussed in the article as well.

-So the best banh mi sandwich in the world is always going to be subjective, but this one might be the most famous banh mi sandwich in the world, even if some claim it's not the best.
-And for the record, the cheapest banh mi is probably one of the smaller ones they sell at many places in Dalat, Vietnam, which are also very good, and now go for about US$0.24 each, as opposed to the US$0.74 that this Hoi An will set you back.
+So the best banh mi sandwich in the world is always going to be subjective, but this one might be the most famous banh mi sandwich in the world, even if some claim it’s not the best.
+And for the rei sandwich in the worldcord, the cheapest banh mi is probably one of the smaller ones they sell at many places in Dalat, Vietnam, which are also very good, and now go for about US$0.24 each, as opposed to the US$0.74 that this Hoi An will set you back.